Addons

 update_env.sh

-This file is a simple shell script which is executed when the administrator updates the environment of the system configuration, which could be the master password (also changes the LDAP administrator password) or the IP address of the server, under which it is accessible.
+This file is a simple shell script which is executed when the administrator updates the environment of the system configuration, which could be the master password (which also changes the LDAP administrator password) or the IP address of the server under which it is accessible.
 If your addon doesn’t rely on the IP address or the master password, you can ignore this file.
 It is then not necessary to have it.

 patches

-For future updates of the addon, you can add patches to the patches folder (which is optional) It is a good practice to name the patch at the date when it was created, so you can easily see the order of the patches.
+For future updates of the addon, you can add patches to the patches folder (which is optional).
+It is a good practice to name the patch with the date when it was created, so you can easily see the order of the patches.
 These patch scripts are executed after a daily backup and update of the system or daily at 02:00 am.
 The run order is based on the filename.
 The patch with the oldest date is executed first.
 The patch scripts are executed as root and the current working directory is the root directory of the addon.
-The environment variables $DOMAIN, $ADMIN_PASSWORD, $IP and $LDAP_DC are passed to the script and are available in the script.
+The environment variables $DOMAIN, $ADMIN_PASSWORD, $IP, $LDAP_DC, and $LANGUAGE_CODE are passed to the script and are available in the script.

 The patch should only patch your addon once.
-But for this you have to check by yourself if the patched settings are present or not.
+But for this, you have to check by yourself if the patched settings are present or not.
 This can be different for every single patch.
-Also it is highly recommended to keep your addon constistent over time, so it should disable itself after 1 year of its release.
+Also, it is highly recommended to keep your addon consistent over time, so it should disable itself after 1 year of its release.

-Here you can see an example of a redis patch for nextloud:
+Here you can see an example of a Redis patch for Nextcloud:

 #!/bin/bash